RouSage/watchlist-exporter/README.md

     a.
 You should have a Notion API key and a Notion page ID after creating the integration.

+6. Install dependencies with `make deps`.
-6. Now you can use the `go run main.go` command to export your watchlist to Notion.
+7. Now you can use the `go run main.go` command to export your watchlist to Notion.

     a.
 Use the `--path` flag to specify the path to the CSV file.